The Overlake School: Performing arts

-The theater department at The Overlake School has grown substantially since the addition of The Fulton Performing Arts Center in 2002.
+The theatre department at The Overlake School has grown substantially since the addition of The Fulton Performing Arts Center in 2002.
 Since then, the school has put on two to three performances per year.
 In 2005 the school became host for the August portion of the Seattle Chamber Music Society's summer festival of chamber music.

 Beginning in 2007, the school began to submit their theatre productions to the 5th Avenue Theatre High School Musical Awards program.
 The Fulton Performing Arts Center also houses the school's choir groups, orchestra, concert band, and jazz band.

 Global service programs

 In 2002, members of the Overlake community raised the funds to construct an elementary school in rural Pailin, Cambodia.
 This school serves students from pre-kindergarten through sixth grade.
 Beginning in 2003 and continuing every other year, the school has sent groups of fifteen to twenty students to Pailin to teach classes and connect with students.
 The participants in these trips have installed computers and internet on the campus and constructed a playground.

 The Overlake School has also sent students on service trips to Ghana and Uruguay, and to play baseball and participate in community service in the Dominican Republic.